 In fiscal 2024, the Panama Canal experienced severe drought conditions which forced the canal to reduce the number of vessels transiting through it on a daily basis by approximately one-third.
 In addition, conflicts in the Middle East have caused major disruptions to global supply chains by impacting critical shipping routes through the Suez Canal and Red Sea for cargo, adding time and cost to shipments.
-While the conditions at the Panama Canal are improving, port congestion and capacity shortages in Asia are beginning to disrupt container shipping and impact our supply chain in fiscal 2025.
-Transit times have increased to destinations on the east coast of the United States and Europe.
-These delays have not as yet resulted in a significant loss of customer sales.
-We have not yet experienced significant increases in transportation costs to North America, but have experienced increased transportation costs for shipments to Europe.
-We anticipate moderate increases in our shipping costs in North America and Europe in fiscal 2025.
+While limits to the number of daily vessel transits at the Panama Canal have continued to ease in fiscal 2025, our supply chain is impacted by the port congestion and capacity shortages in Asia.
+Transit times and transportation costs have increased to destinations on the east coast of the United States and Europe.
+These delays have not yet resulted in a significant loss of customer sales and the increase in transportation costs to North America has not yet been significant.
+We anticipate increases in our shipping costs in North America and Europe in the second half of fiscal 2025.